JustSereja/sereja.com/src/content/posts/en/projects/morethan-log-astro.md

 ---
-title: Morethan-Log for Astro - Modern Blog Template
+title: Morethan-Log for Astro - Personal Blog Template
 h1: Morethan-Log for Astro
-description: My Astro port of morethan-log.
-Clean design, fast build times, multilingual, search, RSS, and typed configs out of the box.
+description: The morethan-log personal blog template for Astro JS.
+Clean design, fast builds, multilingual, search, RSS, and typed configs out of the box.
 date: '2025-07-30'
 announcement: The personal blog template that powers my website
 image: '/img/posts/placeholder-projects.svg'
 aiGenerated: false
 ---

-I bumped into the original Notion-powered [morethan-log](https://github.com/morethanmin/morethan-log) template, loved the vibe, but didn't want to wire my blog to an external workspace.
-So I rebuilt the whole flow in Astro, added the helpers I missed, and shipped it as **Morethan-Log for Astro**.
-Same clean layout, zero vendor lock, and a few extra knobs I need day to day.

-## What you get
-- Multilingual blog ready on day one.
-English and Russian ship with the template, and adding more is just another entry in `src/config/locales.ts`.
+When it comes to choosing a template for a site, I go feral.
+It turns into endless procrastination and scrolling through every possible option until I finally find my hidden gem.

+That is how I stumbled on [morethan-log](https://github.com/morethanmin/morethan-log).
+The template stuck with me hard, and I tried to port it manually from the original repo, but that did not work out.

+So I just gave the task to a layout dev to rebuild the whole template into static HTML, then asked AI agents to port it to my beloved Astro JS and wrap it in a bunch of goodies under the hood.
+That is how ✨ [Morethan-Log for Astro](https://github.com/JustSereja/morethan-log-astro) ✨ appeared.

+## 📦 What's under the hood
+- Multilingual setup (English and Russian out of the box) with a clear way to add new locales via `src/config/locales.ts`.
-- Built-in search, dark mode, RSS feeds per language, and typed frontmatter so you do not forget important fields.
+- Search, dark theme, per-language RSS, plus typed frontmatter so you do not forget the description or the date.
-- Categories, navigation, contact links, and feature toggles live in `src/config/site.ts`.
-Every option is typed, so your editor keeps you honest.
+- The whole site structure lives in `src/config/site.ts`: navigation, categories, contact sections, feature switches, and date formats.
-- Markdown or MDX posts with React islands when you need an interactive bit.
-Hydration works like any Astro project.
+- Write plain Markdown and plug in MDX with React islands only where you actually want interactivity.
-- Clean placeholders for posts, per-category RSS icons, Open Graph tags, and all the SEO bits already wired up.
+- Ready-made placeholders for images, Open Graph tags, and other SEO bits, so the page looks good even without custom covers.

-## Quick start
+## 🚀 How to start

 ```bash
 npm create astro@latest -- --template JustSereja/morethan-log-astro